MicrosoftDocs/m365copilot-docs/docs/plugins-are-apps.md

 #### App manifest

-Using a single [app manifest](/microsoftteams/platform/resources/schema/manifest-schema.md) you can define a Teams app that extends across Microsoft 365, as well as a copilot for Microsoft 365.
+Using a single [app manifest](/microsoftteams/platform/resources/schema/manifest-schema.md) you can define a Teams app that extends across Microsoft 365, as well as a plugin for Microsoft Copilot.
 Additionally, with an aim toward simplifying and streamlining the Microsoft 365 developer ecosystem, Microsoft continues to expand the app manifest into other areas of Microsoft 365 with support for defining and deploying Office Add-ins in the [developer preview version](/microsoftteams/platform/resources/schema/manifest-schema-dev-preview.md) of the Microsoft Teams app manifest.
 Currently, this preview is limited to Outlook Add-ins running on subscription Microsoft 365 for Windows app.
 For more information, see [app manifest for Office Add-ins (preview)](/office/dev/add-ins/develop/json-manifest-overview).

 #### TeamsJS library